Looking for Minimal Inverse Seesaw scenarios at the LHC with Jet Substructure Techniques: Collider Analysis and Results

 \subsection{Flavor democratic case}

 In this section we study the FD scenario where the two degenerate RHNs are equally mixed with the $e$ and $\mu$ leptons.
 After the signal and SM background analyses we have displayed the exclusion limits on the $|V_{\ell N}|^2$ as a function of the $M_N$ in Fig.~\ref{fig:dist_exp}.
+To account for the effects coming from systematics, we consider a characteristic $5\%$ systematics uncertainty from \cite{Kim:2018cxf}in the background estimation; which is represented by dotted line, corresponding to all three cases in Fig.~\ref{fig:dist_exp} Furthermore, note that in any actual analyses, data driven techniques, for instance utilising ant b-jet vetoes or ABCD type methods, will help significantly reduce systematic uncertainties in background estimations \cite{ABCD}.
 We have assumed $3000$ fb$^{-1}$ integrated luminosity at $13$ TeV LHC.
 There is no direct search result for the RHNs at this mass range for the inverse seesaw scenario at the colliders.
 In this same figure limits are also indicated if the OSDL along with a fat-jet is searched for the Majorana neutrino.
 Heavy Majorana neutrino, if exits in nature, should also show up in equal strength producing lepton number violating same sign di-leptons, where backgrounds are immensely suppressed.
 Evidently SSDL bounds are extremely strong and studied extensively \cite{Das:2017gke} in see-saw framework along with fat-jet.
 Corresponding efficiency for selecting muon signals is at $70\%$ while it is reduced to $50\%$ for electron events.
-For different seesaw models, the exclusion limits for lower $M_N$ values can be as low as $5 \times 10^{-3}$.
+For different seesaw models, the exclusion limits for lower $M_N$ values can be as low as $2 \times 10^{-3}$.
 The heavy neutrino production, especially at heavier mass, can get $(10\%-60\%)$ additional contribution for the mass limit under consideration from $\gamma- W^\pm$ fusion \cite{Dev:2013wba,Alva:2014gxa}, and thus can potentially improve the exclusion limits further.